Share in our Energy Community

 We welcome TECs Members at any time, no need to wait for a share offer- ‘Membership anytime’

 New share offers will be launched around specific projects within Teignbridge when we are confident that these projects have a good chance of success.
-For the time being we are investigating new opportunities for both solar pv and LED lighting.
+For the time being we are investigating new opportunities for solar pv, hydro and LED lighting.

 Here’s how you can become a TECs Member NOW: